-Three-time Super Bowl champion, five-time Pro Bowl selection and described by Sports Illustrated as, “One of the hardest hitters in the NFL,” Darren Woodson is one of the greatest players to ever wear a Dallas Cowboys uniform.
-Woodson’s athleticism, aggressiveness, and capacity to produce in the big game – paired with his character, leadership skills, and dependability – put him in a select level of performers in the NFL and secured Woodson an elite position in the Dallas Cowboys’ Ring of Honor.
+Three-time Super Bowl champion, five-time Pro Bowl selection and described by Sports Illustrated as “one of the hardest hitters in the NFL”, Darren Woodson is one of the greatest players to ever wear a Dallas Cowboys uniform.
+Woodson’s athleticism, aggressiveness and the capacity to produce in the big game – paired with his character, leadership skills and dependability – put him in a select level of performers in the NFL and secured Woodson an elite position in the Dallas Cowboys’ history.

-Darren Woodson remains active in Dallas, Texas.
-He is involved in several businesses and continues to give his all, both professionally and personally, as an ambassador in his community.
-Woodson directly supports Teach 4 Service, an organization helping military children on their educational journey and equipping them with life knowledge and skills.
+Woodson continues to give his all – both professionally and personally, as an ambassador in the Dallas community, directly supporting Teach 4 Service, an organization helping military children on their educational journey and equipping them with life knowledge and skills.
 Most notably, Woodson serves as board member for the North Texas Chapter of the Make-a-Wish Foundation and is a proud supporter of The Interfaith Housing Coalition and United Way of Metropolitan Dallas.

 Career history, highlights and awards